The 29th edition of the Raindrops Festival

 In Navarasa Mohana, Prachi Saathi beautifully described the scene of young Krishna armed with an elephant tusk entering the arena to confront the evil king Kamsa.
 The people look at Krishna with nine different emotions thus exploring the navarasas.
 Choreographed by Rama Vaidyanathan in Ragamalika and talam adi, the dancers grace and poise maintained a mesmerizing charm on the audience.
 The finale of day one was the spirited Ayan Banerjee, disciple of Sandip Mallick, who set the stage afire to the vocals by Shrirang Tembe.
 The Dhamaar taal weaving two energies within one, was presented as an amalgam of Shakti, of Shiva and the eternal blissful spiritual body of Krishna.
 There was rhythm in his footwork, the jordaar todas were evocative and the dance poetic.
 He was accompanied by Vivek Mishra on tabla, Tushar Gharat on pakhawaj, Alka Gujar on sitar and Vanaraj Joshi on the sarangi.

-Sukanya Kumar started the second day with Varshini, a composition by Muthuswamy Dikshitar choreographed by her guru Priyadarsini Govind.
+Sukanya Kumar presented three pieces - Shiva Tandava Kauthvam followed by Anandamritavarshini by Dikshitar and a thillana in praise of gurus.
+All were choreographed by her.
 Her dancing breathed as one with the vocal notes, enthralling the audience.
 What followed next had the audience contemplate on how the rivers too have a story to tell.
 Sarita Misra, disciple of Guru Bichitrananda Swain, to choreography by Ratikant Mohapatra, danced as if the river was flowing in the rhythmic drop of a heel, her arms and palms.
 Portraying the plight of the river, her fluid gestures in the Odissi style and facial expressions conveyed her feelings.

 Joy Krishnan & Vineeta Srinandan